 Denouncing Synthetic Fragrances

 I’ve never been big on perfumes and smelly stuff but my husband uses cologne every morning.
 I would walk in the bathroom and gag as I’m highly sensitive to the stuff.
-Blake is now kind enough to put his cologne on in his truck every morning.
+Steve is now kind enough to put his cologne on in his truck every morning.
 He clearly hasn’t embraced hippie enough to use the wonderful, oily, concoction I created for him.
 Small steps!
 Small steps!

 Using Simple Cleaning Supplies